kindservices/idea-labs/data-mesh/running.md

 ![K9S installed](./k9s-installed.png)

+# Creating new components

+We've created a widget template for creating new web components.

+There could be multiple templates, perhaps for different web frameworks or use-cases.

+The idea is that you can bootstrap a new component which knows:
+ * How to produce a web component
+ * How to package itself up and push an image (github actions to dockerhub)
+ * How to deploy itself (a kubernetes service declaration, as well as an 'installArgo' Makefile target)

+ You can read more and follow the instructions at our [kindservices/datamesh-widget-svelte.g8](https://kindservices.github.io/datamesh-widget-svelte.g8/) github repo

 # Cleaning up
 If you want to start over/get stuck, you can wipe-out your kubernetes applications by using:
 ```